Karaoke: Production methods

 Karaoke is very popular in Asian countries, and many artists distribute a karaoke track at the same time the song is released.
 The most common form of karaoke nowadays is released in MIDI format with on-screen lyrics on a DVD background video.

 In Europe and North America, karaoke tracks are almost never done by the original artist, but are re-recorded by other musicians.

-South Korean firms T.J.
-Media, Magic Sing, Kumyoung produce digital music content in MIDI format and manufacture computer music players for the Asian market.
+South Korean firms TJ Media, Magic Sing, Kumyoung produce digital music content in MIDI format and manufacture computer music players for the Asian market.

 Contests

 Since the rise of karaoke around the world, karaoke contests have become a phenomenon of mainstream culture, giving non-professional singers opportunity to showcase their talent, win prizes, and at times, travel the world.
 Contest participants are usually rated 50% by customer votes and 50% by judges' votes, but this may vary, depending on the venue and the level of competition.

 Karaoke World Championship is one of the most popular karaoke contests and has been around since 2003.
-In September 2011, Karaoke World Championships took place in Killarney, Ireland.
+In September 2025, the Karaoke World Championships will be held in Bangkok, Thailand.

 World records

 As of 2009, the world record for the most people singing karaoke was at Bristol Motor Speedway in the United States.
 Over 160,000 people began to sing Garth Brooks' song "Friends in Low Places" before the NASCAR Sharpie 500 race began.

-Hungary holds the record for the longest Karaoke marathon with multiple participants for an event organized in the Honey Grill Restaurant by Gabor Dániel Szabó (REVVOX Music).
+Hungary holds the record for the longest Karaoke marathon, with multiple participants for an event organized in the Honey Grill Restaurant by Gabor Dániel Szabó (REVVOX Music).
 It lasted for 1,011 hours, 1 minute, between 20 July 2011, and 31 August 2011.
 Each song was over 3 minutes long and the gap between songs was no longer than 30 seconds.
 No song was repeated in any two-hour period.

 The record for the longest Karaoke solo marathon is held by the Italian Leonardo Polverelli, who sang 1,295 songs in 101 hours, 59 minutes, and 15 seconds.

+Violence in karaoke bars

+Between 2002 and 2012, numerous fatal incidents in the Philippines occurred in connection to karaoke bars and the song "My Way", popularized by Frank Sinatra.
+Similar violent and fatal incidents connected to karaoke bars have also occurred in other countries, including Malaysia, Thailand, and China.